opus-research/sentiment-dataset/README.md

         "project": "spring-boot",
         "message_url": "https://github.com/spring-projects/spring-boot/pull/21658#issuecomment-660726475",
         "raw_message": "did you get a chance to follow up on the issue?
-If not, I can take a look in the next 24hrs.", "part1_aggregate": { // Data for the first pass of our manual labeling, where the evaluators only had the text of the message.
+If not, I can take a look in the next 24hrs.", "part1_aggregate": { // Data for the first pass of our manual labelling, where the evaluators only had the text of the message.
             "polarity": "undefined",
             "avg_confidence": 3.3333333333333335,
             "agreement_type": "undefined"
         },
-        "part2_aggregate": {  // Data for the second pass of our manual labeling, where the evaluators has access to the github link for the message, that includes more contextual information.
+        "part2_aggregate": {  // Data for the second pass of our manual labelling, where the evaluators has access to the github link for the message, that includes more contextual information.
             "polarity": "neutral",
             "avg_confidence": 4.333333333333333,
             "agreement_type": "neuro_and_comp"